Members of the International Expert Committee for the Inaugural Orchid Awards... - Breaking Latest News

 Initiated by the China International Communications Group (CICG), the awards aim to promote exchanges and interaction between China and the world.

-Du Zhanyuan, President of China International Communications Group, said, “CICG’s original intention to establish the Orchid Awards is fully consistent with the Global Civilization Initiative, which is an important measure to promote the prosperity of world civilization and construction a community with a common future for humanity.”
+Du Zhanyuan, President of China International Communications Group, said, “CICG’s original intention to establish the Orchid Awards is fully in line with the Global Civilization Initiative, which is an important measure to promote the prosperity of world civilization and construction a community with a common future for humanity.”

 James Heimowitz, President of the China Institute, said: “Globalization has made our ties even closer, creating a common global village and community.
 I hope everyone can become an ambassador of friendship and connect with people from other countries and promote friendship as much as possible.”